kimnam1/txture/README.md

 Ctrl + C

-or focus on 'control' window and press 'ECS' (not focus on the terminal!)
+or focus on 'control' window and press 'ESC' (not focus on the terminal!)